IrisDuMutel/ATIMini40_software/README.md

 - ATImatrices.m: Script containing the conversion matrices from voltages to lbf/lbf-in.
 This is the matrix to be used.
 An additional conversion is needed to obtain forces and torques in N and N-m.
 - readCSV_n_plot2.m: reads CSV file and plots forces and torques
 - **readCSV_n_plot3.m**: reads CSV file and plots forces and torques fromatted by DAQ_acquire_Voltages_GUI2.py.
 Only valid for two logfiles.
 Has low pass filters implemented and plots are for comparison of two data files.
-- Wall_effect_H0.m: Script copied from March 2023 test session.
+- Ceiling_effect_H0.m: Script copied from March 2023 test session.
 Automatically compares 6 logfiles.
-Used as inspiration for more recent scripts.
+Used as inspiration for more recent scripts for its **automatic peak detection and analysis**.
 - **ReadRPM.m**: Simple script for the reading and plotting of 4 tachometer data coming from one logfile.
+- average_equal.m.
+Averages equal tests.
+Same propellers, test structure and orientation

 </details>

 <details close>